 - Report directly to the suspension room at the start of the school day.
 Student cell phones will not be permitted.
-Cell phones will be secured and will be returned at the end of the school day. - Will not attend or participate in any extracurricular activities (including athletics) during inschool suspension. - Will make up any missed days upon his/her return to school.
+Cell phones will be secured and will be returned at the end of the school day. - Will not attend or participate in any extracurricular activities (including athletics) during in-school suspension. - Will make up any missed work upon his/her return to class.